Maximize Your Harvest With Succession Planting

 Timing is critical, particularly for the fall garden.
 As soon as I get my summer crops in, I start thinking about starting seedlings for fall crops.
 Here in Northern California, I need to sow seeds in July and get the seedlings established in the garden by early September if I want fresh broccoli for Thanksgiving.
 In colder winter areas, you’d need to start four to six weeks earlier.

 Pay attention to how long it takes the varieties you’re growing to mature.
 This will help you plan ahead.
 For fall growing, choose varieties that mature quickly.
 Count back from your fall frost date the number of days or weeks to maturity—that’s the date you need to have the plant settled in the garden.
 Now count back another six weeks.
 That’s the date you should sow the seed in flats.

-If you’re new to succession planting, start with one bed of manageable size, say 3 ft. to 5 ft. wide and 10 ft. to 14 ft. long.
+If you’re new to succession planting, start with one bed of manageable size, say 3 feet to 5 feet wide and 10 feet to 14 feet long.
 This will give you room to experiment with a variety of plants.
 Once you’re familiar with the techniques, you can expand into additional beds.
 It also helps to start with easy crops, like lettuces, tomatoes, peas, and beans.
 These are all fast growing and rewarding.
 Leave the more difficult crops like brassicas until you’ve gained some experience.
 In time, you’ll develop a rhythm of sowing, transplanting, and harvesting that will become second nature to you.

-Pamela Bird used to sell jet engine parts.
-Now she gardens in Fairfax, California, where she grows produce for ten families on ¼ acre.
+—Pamela Bird used to sell jet engine parts.
+Now she gardens in Fairfax, California, where she grows produce for 10 families on ¼ acre.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.